 Loloata Dive Resort is located in Bootless Bay, about 20km south-east of Port Moresby.
 It is the sole resident of the island of the same name – Loloata… Which means “one hill” in the local Motu language.

-It also established a strong reputation internationally as a great place to see the quite rare and very beautiful Rhinopias, but unfortunately is seems its days as a dive resort may be over as it was sold in late 2016 and its new owners will probably not offer scuba diving when the refurbishment is complete.
+The resort has been an integral part of the local expatriate scene since the 1970’s.
+While globally it established a strong reputation as a great place to see the quite rare and very beautiful Rhinopias.
+But, unfortunately it seems its days as a dive resort may be over as it was sold in late 2016.
+And its new owners will probably not offer scuba diving when the refurbishment is complete.

 You can read about the resort as it was below and this link will explain the scuba diving at Loloata as it was…

 The island was originally acquired in the early 1970’s by an expatriate Australian.
 Not an easy thing to do in a country where almost 97% of the country is “owned” on a communal basis by the many tribes of PNG.
 And an outright purchase involves tortuous and complicated negotiations…

 Back then the island was host to a small weekend guesthouse which served as somewhere for expatriates in Port Moresby to get away to.

 Then in 1977 Loloata was acquired by Dik Knight.
 Another expatriate Australian who had come to PNG as a freshly conscripted Australian Army Officer in 1970.
 And stayed on after independence as a math’s teacher in the Eastern Highlands.

 Dik intended to develop the guesthouse in to a fully fledged dive resort.
 But the late 1970’s and the 1980’s were halcyon days for expatriates in Papua New Guinea.
 So while there were some diving related activities, the focus was more about providing a weekend bolt hole for the capital’s expats.